Carter County Detention Center

 iphone app

-How to Send a Text or Email Message to an Inmate in Carter County Detention Center
+How to Send a Secure Email Message to an Inmate in Carter County

-To send a text or email message to a Carter County inmate, do the following:
+To send a secure email message to an inmate in Carter County Detention Center follow these steps:

 We’ve compiled a list of Frequently Asked Questions and Answers for everything you need to know about Carter County Detention Center’s Text and Email Policies, Rules and Guidelines.
 If you still have questions after reviewing these FAQs, call 423-542-1855 for further assistance.